It is a series of chemical reactions (through metabolic pathways in the body) that break down complex molecules into smaller units and release energy.

 Catabolism can co-occur as anabolism in the cell, but these two metabolic processes operate independently and use different pathways.

 Catabolism is also known as destructive metabolism, and this process never ends.
 This part of the metabolism produces the energy necessary for physical activity from a cellular level to any movement of your body.

 It also releases the energy necessary for your body to maintain the correct temperature and helps break down complex molecules and chemicals into simple units.

-It is part of the process that determines whether you gain or lose weight, or maintain your weight the same.
+It is part of the process that determines whether you gain or lose weight or maintain your weight.
 If more energy is released from the cells than it is absorbed, this will cause a loss of weight.

 The cells use ATP to: